 - For MiWorkspace Computers, Contact the ITS Service Center.

-- For Other University-Owned Computers, Contact your Unit IT department.
+- For Other University-Owned Computers, Contact your unit IT department.

-If you believe that your personal computer has been infected or compromised by viruses or malware, the Virus Scanning & Removal service offered by ITS Tech Repair at the Tech Shop is available to assist you.
+If you believe that your personally-owned computer has been infected or compromised by viruses or malware, the Virus Scanning & Removal service offered by ITS Tech Repair at the Tech Shop is available to assist you.